Caspar2318/twitter-clone/README.md

 export const config = { api: { bodyParser: { sizeLimit: "5mb"}}};

 this also works for other projects, just put this inside specific api function file as '/api/xxx.ts'

+=> load posts and create post: 1.create posts api page; 2. create hook as usePosts.ts to get the user's posts referenced by userId; 3. build home page with login/register when no current user, and tweet function when has current user;